 The declaration was a dignified plea to the Pope to recognize Scotland as an independent nation with Bruce at its leader and is believed to have been drafted by Abbot Bernard, who was the Chancellor of Scotland under King Robert the Bruce One passage in particular is often quoted :-

 '...for, as long as but a hundred of us remain alive, never will we on any conditions be brought under English rule.
 It is in truth not for glory, nor riches, nor honors that we are fighting, but for freedom - for that alone, which no honest man gives up but with life itself.'

 Four years later the Pope addressed Robert the Bruce as King of Scotland.

 Following the Reformation, the Abbey fell into ruins after the Reformation and many of its stones were pillaged for buildings in the town of Arbroath.
 This continued until 1815 when steps were taken to preserve the remaining ruins.

 On Christmas Day 1950, the historic Stone of Destiny was stolen from Westminster Abbey by a group of four Scottish students, namely, Ian Hamilton, Gavin Vernon, Kay Matheson, and Alan Stuart.
 On April 11, 1951, the stone was found lying on the site of Arbroath Abbey's altar.

-The abbey is maintained by Historic Scotland, who built a major new visitor centre which opened in 2001.
-The red sandstone-clad centre has a distinctive 'wave-shaped' organic roof, planted with sedum.
-The centre provides extensive displays and allows interpretation of the abbey remains and explains the significance of the Declaration of Arbroath.
+The abbey is maintained by Historic Scotland, who built a major new visitor center which opened in 2001.
+The red sandstone-clad center has a distinctive 'wave-shaped' organic roof, planted with sedum.
+The center provides extensive displays and allows interpretation of the abbey remains and explains the significance of the Declaration of Arbroath.